polishsputnik/blockone/README.md

   }
 }

-Hash currently returns 0 for all blocks.
+Hash currently returns 0 for all blocks because there doesn't seem to be a mechanism for getting the hash of the created block. :(

 Unit test writing currently in progress.